If something in the Service Provider environment changes, existing HelloID Applications may be modified instead of needing to be re-created.

 - Enable Change Password

 The URL setting in the previous (General) tab controls the site that is opened when the application is launched from within the HelloID context.
-In Configuration, the URLs To Detect option controls the behavior of HelloID authentication when the end user browses directly to the configured URLs.
+The URLs To Detect option controls the behavior of HelloID authentication when the end user browses directly to the configured URLs.
 Detection of this URL requires that the HelloID browser extension be installed on the user's computer.

 The Press Button option is only necessary for certain application configurations and its usage is generally determined via testing.